 This Chinese Chicken with Stir-Fry Vegetables recipe is an easy and addictive homemade alternative to take out!
 It’s bursting with robust flavors, so simple to prepare and ready in ready in 25 minutes!
-This stir fry vegetables and chicken dish is totally customizable, so you can use substitute the chicken for pork, beef or tofu and use your favorite veggies!
+This stir fry vegetables and Chinese chicken dish is totally customizable, so you can use substitute the chicken for pork, beef or tofu and use your favorite veggies!

 Update: This post was originally published in September 2018.
 I made updates to the post below to include more information about Spicy Chicken Stir-fry.
 Plus, I added a recipe video to show you how quick and easy this stir fry vegetables and chicken recipe is to make!

 Now that the Labor Day holiday is behind us and everyone on social media is showcasing themselves drinking Starbucks pumpkin spice lattes, I can literally feel summer swiftly coming to an end.